bootdotdev/blog/content/golang/go-vs-c-plus-plus-golang.md

 ## Golang vs C++: Which is faster?

-When it comes to asking “is Golang faster than C++” there are two ways you need to look at it: writing time and compile time.
+When it comes to asking "is Golang faster than C++" there are two ways you need to look at it: writing time and compile time.

 Writing time is how fast and easily can you write the language.